mgangster/Robot-Pick-Project/README.md

 $ ./safe_spawner.sh
 ```

 If you are running in demo mode, this is all you need.
-To run your own Inverse Kinematics code change the **demo** flag described above to _"false"_ and run your code (once the project has successfully loaded) by:
+To run Inverse Kinematics code from (IK_server.py) change the **demo** flag described above to _"false"_ and run (once the project has successfully loaded) by:
 ```sh
 $ cd ~/catkin_ws/src/Robot-Pick-Project/kuka_arm/scripts
 $ rosrun kuka_arm IK_server.py